 '''

 $ premake4 gmake

 $ make (or mingw32-make if in windows-mingw)

 $ ./MyApplication

-(continues on next page)

 '''

-'''

 Hello World!

-'''

 Now everything works, so you might want to share your generator:

 '''

 $ conan upload PremakeGen/0.1@myuser/testing

 '''

 Tip: This is a regular Conan package, so you could create a test\package folder with a conanfile.py to test the generator as done in the example above (invoke the Premake build in the build() method).